matman26/nornir_progressbar/README.md

         num_workers: 10
 ```

 And that's it!
-Whenever you execute a nornir task, a progress bar will appear for
+Whenever you execute a nornir task, a progress bar will be generated
-each host in the inventory, incrementing for each host that finishes execution.
+based on the number of hosts in the inventory, incrementing for each host that
-The name of the task being run is used as the progress bar's description.
+finishes execution.
+The name of the task being run is used as the progress
+bar's description.

 ![Progress bar example](progressbar.png)